All Episodes

 So I'm grateful.

-Find me a country whose history is not filled with all manner of some occasionally hard to um some things that are hard to look at, especially when viewed through the the sensitivities of the modern day.
+Find me a country whose history is not filled with all manner of some occasionally hard to some things that are hard to look at, especially when viewed through the sensitivities of the modern day.

-But I want to make sure that that those kids are also told that there's a difference between the ethos of today and of 1492, and also to have some appreciation for what the explorers plural did in opening up this part of the globe for the people who actually had the the gifts, the technology, the culture that resulted in the United States of America.
+And also to have some appreciation for what the explorers plural did in opening up this part of the globe for the people who actually had the gifts, the technology, the culture that resulted in the United States of America.

 Is that asking too much?